cv3/gatsby-source-cv3/README.md

-# gatsby-source-cv3

-This is a Gatsby Source Plugin that is used to access data from the CommerceV3 (CV3) ecommerce platform.
-Data is fetched from the CV3 REST API.

-## Quick Start
+## Description

+Source data for your Gatsby sites from [CV3](https://CommerceV3.com).

+### Dependencies

+This is a [Gatsby](https://www.gatsbyjs.com/) Source Plugin and requires nothing extra to run.
+However, you'll likely want to use other plugins as starters and to access the shopping APIs.

+## How to install

 Install and configure like you would most Gatsby plugins.